-It's not a secret that hydration vests can often cost a pretty penny and then some.
+It's no secret that hydration vests can often cost a pretty penny and then some.
 We chose to test some of the most expensive hydration vests available and some on the more affordable end of the spectrum.
 While many of the pricier vests offer a more comfortable fit, more features, and more moisture-wicking material, we did not find this true across the board.
 We were certainly surprised by how durable and rugged some of the lower-priced options are.
-We were pleased to find that the divergent prices don't necessarily mean you're getting a lower quality or lower-performing hydration pack.
+We were pleased to find that the divergent prices don't necessarily mean you're getting a lower quality or lower-performing hydration pack for running.

 The Nathan TrailMix 7 offers the best balance between comfort and affordability.
-The TrailMix is a well-engineered and comfortable running pack with smart pockets and a thoughtful hydration system.
-We also love the value of the Ultimate Direction Race Vesta 5.0 as well.
-If you are looking for a relatively affordable and durable vest that allows you to bring the essentials without over-packing, the Race Vesta will make an excellent match for you.
+The TrailMix is a well-engineered, comfortable running pack with smart pockets and a thoughtful hydration system.
+The REI Co-op Swiftland 5 is another pack offering function and affordability.
+Much like the Swiftland, the Ultraspire Momentum 2.0 didn't score quite as well overall, but it is certainly a wallet-friendly purchase.
 Additionally, we really love the Osprey Dyna 6.
-It came in just behind the TrailMix and the Race Vesta in our tests but still has a lot to offer for a very fair price.
 The durability of the Dyna increases its value by a lot.

 We noticed a trend amongst the hydration packs that scored well in this heavily weighted metric.
-Our top three contenders are all made of supple and forgiving yet contour-hugging textiles that wick away moisture and stay in place.
+Three of our top contenders are made of supple and forgiving yet contour-hugging textiles that wick away moisture and stay in place.
 Even though most hydration packs for running are frameless, some offer more boning and ribbing than others.
 Across the board, the more comfortable the vest, the less structure it has.

 Features is a catch-all type metric that we use to define all of the bells and whistles included with a particular hydration pack for running.
 We tested this initially by exploring what each vest offers in specific storage accessories and safety features.
 We took each vest and its features out into the field and engaged them in a side-by-side comparison.
 We evaluated the features promoted by each pack's manufacturer and tried them out in various ways.

 We love that most of the vests have added safety features.
 In particular, our favorite component is the safety whistle.
 We tend to pack a lot of safety gear when we trek into the mountains, so it is a real treat to have a whistle included.
 We blew each whistle with all our might and found the one included on the Osprey Dyna 6 to be the loudest and most reliable.
-Furthermore, the Nathan Pinnacle and the Nathan VaporHowe include covertly stashed, loud whistles that could attract attention deep in the trails if you find yourself in a pinch.
+Furthermore, the Nathan Pinnacle includes a covertly stashed, loud whistle that could attract attention deep in the trails if you find yourself in a pinch.

 We evaluated each hydration pack's trekking pole holding system.
 Overall, we discovered that the more secure the pole holders, the better we felt running with our poles — no big surprise there.
-The customizable loop system on the Salomon ADV Skin 8 is great for adhering accessories to your pack, but it doesn't offer the snuggest pole storage.
-We like the pole storage of the Ultimate Direction Ultra Vesta 5.0, the Osprey Dyna 6, and the Nathan Pinnacle All offer a secure and designated space to stash your poles.
-Our testers test with a particularly large and clunky pair of poles but ultimately found this to be an attribute.
+We like the pole storage of the Osprey Dyna 6 and the Nathan Pinnacle Both offer a secure and designated space to stash your poles.
+Our testers tested with a particularly large and clunky pair of poles but ultimately found this to be an attribute.
 We strung our poles up in different ways to find the most comfortable way to haul them.

 We observed that many of the packs have reflective elements to ensure visibility while running in dark or hazy conditions.
 The rise of adventure races and overnight ultras makes small details like this vital to staying safe in the backcountry.